 Indulge in authentic German food + beer

 This is a Bavarian themed town, so obviously, you are going to find some amazing German food (+ beer) here!
-You’ll find plenty of authentic German restaurants and biergartens to enjoy around town.
+You’ll find plenty of authentic German restaurants and biergartens to enjoy around town, and they are some of the best places to eat in Leavenworth.
 It’s some of the best German food you’ll find outside of Germany!

 Both Rhein Haus and Munchen Haus are traditional biergartens, with dozens of craft beers on tap, as well as authentic German food such as pretzels, sausages, sauerkraut and more.
 Both have an outdoor patio as well, which are great spots to hang out on, yes, even in winter!

 Another must-try is Andreas Keller, which offers a more full-service dining experience.
 They have an extensive menu of German specialties here.
 We ordered a Jagerschnitzel and a Schnitzel Cordon Bleu, and both were delicious but the Cordon Bleu was TO DIE FOR and you must order it!

 …Or try the other local cuisine